CSBuddy/Blockchain-Based-Voting-System/README.md

 # Rajasthan Hackathon 4.0<br/>
 # Blockchain Based Voting System (Alpha v.0.0.1)<br/>
 This Project Currently In Alpha State.<br/>
-It is completely secure. &amp; It is trustless system.<br/>
+It is based on "Blockchain" so our votes are completely secure.</br>
+& with the help of blockchain we don't have to trust any 3rd party to securely store our votes.<br/>

 1. First `unzip rpc-test-master.zip`
 2. Unzip `Interface.zip`